Kate Hudson Hides Shaved Head With Hat And Sia Makes Rare Appearance On Set Of ‘Sister’ With Maddie Ziegler

 The “Chandelier” songstress from Australia swapped her trademark bob with bangs covering her face for some cute blonde braids.

-Freedom ????????
+Freedom????????
 Compliments of @siathisisacting ❤️ #OurBeautifulDirector

 A post shared by Kate Hudson (@katehudson) on